Setup TDengine Cluster on Kubernetes

 kubectl apply -f tdengine.yaml

-The script will create a two node TDengine cluster on k8s.
+The script will create a three node TDengine cluster on k8s.

 Execute show dnodes in taos shell: